Luis-Conti/Udacity-Data-Scientist/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline
 ## Project motivation
 The purpose of this project is to build a model for an API that classifies disaster messages.
-Those messages can be, for example, tweets sent during a natural disaster such as earthquakes or hurricanes.
+These messages can be, for example, news published in an online newspaper or tweets sent during a natural disaster such as earthquakes or hurricanes.
 A machine learning pipeline will categorize these messages so that they can be sent to the appropriate disaster relief agency.

 ## Attached files